 The overview section shows the test configuration, including details about each of the bot groups in the test.
 This is important if you need to compare tests and need to ascertain whether there were differences in the configuration that may have contributed to different outcomes.

 This section is the high-level cumulative totals as measured by the test.

 This section shows peak throughput, in terms of pages, hits, and bytes.

 This tabular view of response times shows the maximum, average, and minimum response time for each URL.
-It also includes a total response time, which is the total time spent waiting for a response across all virtual users in the entire load test.
+It also includes a total response time, which is the total time spent waiting for a response across all bots in the entire load test.
 The URLs with the highest total time may be the best optimization candidates, since they are at the intersection of slowness and frequency.

 Charts & Tables

 Average Response Times by Page is useful so you can see which of your pages/URLs are slower.
 In all but the simplest sites, certain pages tend to account for the bulk of the slowness.
 Slow pages are often your best optimization candidates.
 The term “page” is used loosely here and can also refer to an endpoint or anything else represented by a URL.

 Network Throughput shows the rate of bytes and bits transferred per second throughout your test.
 Although Loadster deals with HTTP (an application layer protocol), this should be a close approximation of actual throughput at the transport layer as well.

 Cumulative Network Throughput is the total number of bytes uploaded (requests) and downloaded (responses) in your test.
 Since the number reported is cumulative, it will climb throughout the test, especially during the peak load phase.